Archives

 Photo: Mads Frederik

 Here, the service process doesn’t hide behind closed doors.
 Quite the opposite.
-Through stacked glass volumes, the building proudly allows a degree of visibility into its inner workings.
+Instead, through stacked glass volumes, the building proudly allows a degree of visibility into its inner workings.
 According to architect Patrik Ekenhill, that might come as a surprise.

 “When you hear the term ‘service building’, glass isn’t the first thing that comes to mind.
 But we see it as a sustainable material—and one that lets us put the operations on display.”